i2group/analyze/documentation/developer_essentials_example_dld.md

 Configuring the "data load direct" example project
 ==================================================

-The "data load direct" approach to data acquisition in the Intelligence Analysis Platform involves importing external data into the Analysis Repository.
+The "data load direct" approach to data acquisition in i2 Analyze involves importing external data into the Analysis Repository.
 In Developer Essentials, IBM provides the `da-arload-filesystem-example` example, in which the external data source is an XML file.

 Before you begin
 ----------------

-The data load direct example project requires the development version of the Intelligence Analysis Platform, prepared according to the instructions in the deployment guide.
+The data load direct example project requires the development version of i2 Analyze, prepared according to the instructions in the deployment guide.
 However, the example has no additional requirements.

-Note: All the data acquisition example projects in Developer Essentials use the same XML data, and the same code for transforming and converting that data into Intelligence Analysis Platform items.
+Note: All the data acquisition example projects in Developer Essentials use the same XML data, and the same code for transforming and converting that data into i2 Analyze items.
 These artifacts are in the `SDK\sdk-projects\da-example-common` directory, to which all of the data acquisition examples have access.

 About this task
 ---------------

-The data load direct example is a Java application that behaves like a client of the Intelligence Analysis Platform.
+The data load direct example is a Java application that behaves like a client of i2 Analyze.
 As a result, this example does not require you to modify your existing deployment of the platform.
 Importing and testing the example mostly involves standard operations in Eclipse.

 Procedure
 ---------